it is common for survivors of abuse to have suffered in silence for a long time, sometimes most of their lives.

 Sexual abuse can be a complex area of law, if you think you may have a claim we recommend contacting us so we can advise you on your individual circumstances.

 In order to give you the best legal advice, we need to hear your story.
 We realise it is important that you feel comfortable sharing your story.
 We are happy to meet with you at a place and time suitable for you.
-We can meet face to face, by Skype or telephone.
+We can meet face to face, by Zoom, Teams or telephone.
 There will be no charge for the initial consultation if you decide not to proceed with a claim.